dailystory/WordPress/plugin/readme.txt

 Or, you can use [DailyStory](https://www.dailystory.com/).

-> <strong>DailyStory Customer Engagement Platform</strong> <br>
+> <strong>DailyStory Campaign Attribution Platform</strong> <br>
-DailyStory is a Customer Engagement Platform that integrates with any website and includes all the features you need to make your website a conversion machine.
-[To use the DailyStory WordPress Plugin you will need a DailyStory account](https://login.dailystory.com/login?ReturnUrl=%2f).
+DailyStory is a Campaign Attribution Platform that integrates with any website and includes all the features you need to know where you found your best customers.

 [youtube https://www.youtube.com/watch?v=P5hjQqR2Ivg]

-## What is Customer Engagement
+## What is Campaign Attribution Platform?

-Customer engagement is a connection between a customer and a company or brand.
-This connection can be a reaction, interaction, effect or overall customer experience.

-Successful customer engagement builds and grows your customer relationships and opportunities.
-It creates brand loyalty and positive views of the business.
-And, it increases average customer spend with the business.

-And we're experts at customer engagement.

-Our team has helped some of the world's best brands create more meaningful connections with their customers.
+A Campaign Attribution Platform helps businesses with long, complex sales cycles ensure customers are attributed to the campaign that originated the lead.
+By knowing exactly which campaigns work, and which ones don’t, marketing and sales leaders achieve a higher ROI on their marketing investments.

-## The DailyStory Customer Engagement Platform
+## The DailyStory Campaign Attribution Platform
 DailyStory includes landing pages, link tracking, web forms, exit intent, welcome mats, email autoresponder and more.
-You can use these tools to create more opportunities to convert visitors.
+You can use these tools to create more opportunities to convert visitors and associate them to the right campaigns.

 For example, you can embed a newsletter sign up form on any WordPress page or post with a simple shortcode.